johnno1962/HotReloading/README.md

 to add a "Run Script" build phase.
 If want to inject on a device, see the notes below on how to configure the InjectionIII app.
 Note however, on an M1/M2 Mac this project only works with an iOS/tvOS 14 or later simulator.
+Also, due to a quirk of how Xcode how enables a DEBUG build of Swift Packages, your "configuration" needs to contain the string "Debug".

 ***Remember not to release your app with this package configured.***